Roxborough, Philadelphia: History

 The Native American trail called the Manatawny, now Ridge Avenue, was central to the well-organized development of farms and plantations within the area then known as Manatawna.
 The Court of Upland in England appointed local Swedish settler Peter Rambo to be the maintainer of the Manatawny road.
 In 1690, the road was renamed Ridge Road (it follows the crest of the ridge between the Wissahickon valley and the Schuylkill valley), and the area was renamed Roxburgh, likely named for Roxburghshire, Scotland, the ancestral home of Andrew Robeson, one of the earliest settlers of the area.

+18th century

 By 1707, the name had been changed to Roxborough.
 Roxborough is first mentioned as a township in QS Road Docket II: 31 in 1706.
 In 1840, Manayunk was erected as a borough within the township, and on March 31, 1847, Manayunk was declared separate from the township.

+19th century

 Most of modern-day Roxborough was once part of Roxborough Township, which was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.
 At this time, Roxborough was the home of the area's wealthiest, the owners of the Manayunk mills.
 These textile mills produced revenue that was spent building schools, parks, and a large Victorian manor built for the area's elderly women, The Roxborough Home for Women.